lucaslvs/bank/README.md

     mix setup
     ```

-  > This following mix task will:
+  > This mix task will:
   >
   > - Install the dependencies.
   > - Create the database.